hggh/awesant/README.md

 In this case the redis-output is bound to the inputs 'apache-access-log' and 'syslog'.

+If you want to match all input types you can use a wildcard as output type:

+    output {
+        redis {
+            type *      # match all input types key logstash
+            host 127.0.0.1
+        }
+    }

 When the log events are pushed to the output the type of the input is used for the JSON event.
 This means that '@type' is set to the type of the input, not of